mattclarke/advent_of_code_23/README.md

 - Part 2: Move the code from part 1 into a function that takes a start position and a direction and then try starting the light from all of the edges one by one and track the maximum.

 ## Day 17
 - Part 1: Initially just did BFS but biasing it towards unvisited squares, it is slow though (pypy ~7 minutes for both parts).
-Changing it to use a heapq is much quicker (pypy ~7 seconds for both parts).
+Changing it to use Dijkstra via heapq is much quicker (pypy < 5 seconds for both parts).
 - Part 2: Slight modification to algorithm.

 ## Day 18